-Your Directors have pleasure in presenting 48th Annual Report and Audited FinancialStatements for the Financial Year ended 31st March 2017.
+Your Directors are pleased to present 50th Annual Report and Audited FinancialStatements for the Financial Year ended 31st March 2019.

-A quick view of the financial performance of the company for the financial year ended31st March 2017 along with the performancefigures of previous financial year have beentabled below:
+The financial statement of the company has been prepared in accordance with the IndianAccounting Standards (Ind AS).
+A quick view of the financial performance ofthe Company for the financial year ended 31st March 2019 along with the performancefigures of previous financial years have been tabled below:

 |Less: Exceptional Item ||- ||- |

 |Less: Provision for taxes || || |

 |Deferred Tax ||(162.74) ||418.15 |